acoglio/coda/rfcs/0034-hard-fork-disaster-recovery.md

 [summary]: #summary

 This RFC explains how to a create a hard fork in response to a severe failure in the Coda network.
+It draws on the strategies described in RFCs 0032 and 0033, which describe handling of the blockchain and scan state for hard forks.

 ## Motivation
 [motivation]: #motivation